YOLOX vs. YOLOv6-3.0: A Technical Comparison

 Strengths:

-- Industrial Focus: Designed for real-world industrial applications and deployment.
+- Industrial Focus: It is purpose-built for real-world industrial applications, with features and optimizations geared towards deployment.

 Weaknesses: